 “And you know that as a joint signer, she has full rights to ANYTHING & EVERYTHING ON THE ACCOUNT!
 That includes ATM cash withdrawals that her husband may have done, checks he may have written, stop payment orders he may have placed and, yes, bill payments he authorized on-line!

 “And why instruct the wife to tell her husband to call when he came home from work?
-Why not establish a 3-way call (with both the wife AND the husband) right then & there to resolve the issue if the rep believed that she needed to speak directly with the husband?
+Why not establish a 3-way call (with both the wife AND the husband) right then & there to resolve the issue if the rep truly believed that the husband’s authorization was needed????

 “If you were the husband, is that the type of service you would’ve wanted your wife to receive in order to correct an obvious error?
 I mean, who pays 2 different amounts to the same company but just happens to omit paying another bill without it being a mistake?